-- Ten states have expanded upon the FMLA's family definition in statewide unpaid leave laws: In addition to the 10 state paid family and medical leave laws, 10 states and Washington D.C. have passed laws that expand upon the federal FMLA by guaranteeing unpaid family leave to care for a broader list of family members.8 - Early public opinion polls show strong support for expansive family definitions in state paid leave laws: In a 2019 survey of Democrats and Independent voters in several states across the nation, 84% of respondents support passing paid sick and paid family leave policies, including those with expansive definitions of family.9
+- regarded and utilized due to its functional parenting test that reflects the lived reality and best interests of a child. - Eleven states have expanded upon the FMLA's family definition in statewide unpaid leave laws: In addition to the 12 state paid family and medical leave laws, 10 states and Washington D.C. have passed laws that expand upon the federal FMLA by guaranteeing unpaid family leave to care for a broader list of family members.11 - Early public opinion polls show strong support for expansive family definitions in state paid leave laws: In a 2019 survey of Democrats and Independent voters in several states across the nation, 84% of respondents support passing paid sick and paid family leave policies, including those with expansive definitions of family.
+12 - The Families First Coronavirus Response Act also used an inclusive family definition: - o In 2020 with bipartisan support, Congress enacted the Families First Coronavirus Response Act, which temporarily guaranteed COVID-19 emergency paid sick leave to covered workers; regulations explained that this federal leave could be used to care for "an Employee's immediate family member, a person who regularly resides in the Employee's home, or a similar person with whom the Employee has a relationship that creates an expectation that the Employee would care for the person if he or she were quarantined or self-quarantined."
+13